jarmokivekas/sewing/README.md

 ---

 This site is a collection of outdoor gear sewing patterns and instructions.
 All the patterns are drafted by myself, although some are very heavily influenced by products already on the market.
 You are welcome to use or modify the patterns for your own projects.
 Unless otherwise stated, consider everything licensed as Creative Commons – Attribution-ShareAlike CC-BY-SA

+# About the patterns

+I've always made my own patterns and just learned by trial and error.
+Essentially all images throughout this site are .svg files (Scalable vector graphics) that I'v drawn in [Inkscape](https://inkscape.org).
+This means you can zoom in as much as you want without the images getting blurry.
+If you just want to browse a pattern, you can open the image in a new tab to zoom and pan around.
+Use Inkscape, Adobe Illustrator, or any other vector graphics program to make arbitrary measurements in the image.
+The svg files are drawn to scale, so your program will be able to make measurements in physical units like centimeters or inches, not just arbitrary digital units like pixels.
 # Load carrying modules